ceford/cefjdemos-data-jdm-help-en/articles/banners/banners-edit.md

 ## Tips

-- Banners are placed on specific pages by adding Modules of type 'Banners' using the Modules list.
+- Banners are placed on specific pages by adding Modules of type *Banners* using the Modules list.
 - If you have a series of Banners that you would like to display on one or more pages in random order:
   1. Create the Banners you wish to include, making sure they have the